rppicomidi/midi2usbhub/README.md

 I use minicom for the serial port terminal (make sure your linux account is in the dialup group).

-## Using the forked tinyusb library
+## Using a tinyusb library that supports USB MIDI Host
 The Pico SDK uses the main repository for tinyusb as a git submodule.
 Until the USB Host driver for MIDI is incorporated in the main repository for tinyusb, you will need to use the latest development version in pull request 1627 forked version.
 This is how I do it.

 1. If you have not already done so, follow the instructions for installing the Raspberry Pi Pico SDK in Chapter 2 of the [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) document.
+In particular, make sure `PICO_SDK_PATH` is set to the directory where you installed the pico-sdk.
 2. Set the working directory to the tinyusb library
 ```
-cd [some directory where you installed the pico SDK]/lib/tinyusb
+cd ${PICO_SDK_PATH}/lib/tinyusb
 ```
 3. Get the pull request midihost branch
 ```